Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/zscore.md

 # Z-score
 <div style="text-align: justify">
-<p>Z-scores are a way of standardising a set of observations such that each
+<p>Z-scores are a way of transforming a set of observations such that each
 represents the number of standard deviations above or below the mean.
 This is useful since it allows you to compare sets of observations measured on different scales - when fitting models, using standardised scores can aid the